moehrenzahn/moehrenzahn.github.io/_posts/2013-10-09-typography-is-for-everyone.md

 Even though Butterick writes mostly about print, he also touches on the Web a lot, albeit in much less detail than I would have liked.[^tables]

-One thing that I would have loved to read more about were more in-depth explanations of what makes and breaks a font.
+One thing that I would have loved to read more about are more in-depth explanations of what makes and breaks a font.
 He lists quite a lot of [bad fonts](http://practicaltypography.com/bad-fonts.html) and better alternatives[^freefont], but never explains what exactly to look for in a font.

 Another thing that was only touched briefly is the question of how to balance text and white-space – How to determine the rythm of a page.

 ## Spreading the word

 The author decided to release this book as a website.
 And – incredibly – it’s free!
-In the chapter [How to pay for this book](http://practicaltypography.com/how-to-pay-for-this-book.html) Butterick writes you could pay by spreading the word[^fonts].
-So that’s what I’ll do.
+In the chapter [How to pay for this book](http://practicaltypography.com/how-to-pay-for-this-book.html) Butterick writes you could pay by spreading the word.[^fonts] So that’s what I’ll do.
 I heartily recommend it.
 You are a typographer and should [read this book](http://practicaltypography.com/)!

 [^fonts]: Although it’s pretty obvious that the book is basically an ad for Butterick’s own professional fonts (which are insanely pretty).
 The entire Book is set in his fonts [Equity](http://practicaltypography.com/index.html) and [Concourse](http://practicaltypography.com/concourse.html).